FoxyStoat/daily-css-images/README.md

 Just a face will do, but you can do more if you'd like.
 Dumbo?
 Peanuts?
 What will be your take?

-My attempt: Ok, so my attempt looks kinda hideous haha, the trunk especially needs work and the face reminds me of Thomas the tank engine but with a trunk.
+My attempt: OMG, so my attempt looks hideous haha, the trunk especially needs work and the face reminds me of Thomas the tank engine but with a trunk.
 The main thing is I had fun and it's giving my CSS skills a boost.
 Every day I will improve.
+Should of kept this simple.

 * #### Daily CSS Images :: 03 Beaver

 Think about how you can continue to keep it simple, but give this a personal touch.

 My attempt: It looks better than the elephant!
+I am actually pleased with how this turned out.

 * #### Daily CSS Images :: 04 Tiger

 Don't worry.
 It can be still be cute and simple.
 Just a face is still perfectly ok.

+After a very long break away from this challenge, I have picked up where I had left it, on the Tiger.
+After a very rough few years, I am back today 25/04/2020 to finish this challenge.

+My attempt: Day four the Tiger went well and I am pleased with the result, I kept it simple.